Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 Again, a simple function, where the user input is used as the location to write data into memory.
-In this case, the scanf specifiers are *%u*, meaning a write would be made in two 32 bit chunks into a full 64 bit address, at an offset from the intended array on the stack we control.
+In this case, the scanf specifiers are *%u*, meaning a write would be made in two 32 bit chunks into a full 64 bit address, at an offset (that we control) from the intended array on the stack.

 ## Limits on control